MeghanathMC/DevLabs/README.md

 ## 📞 Support

-For support, email support@hackfolio.com or join our Discord community.
+For support, email support@devlabs.com or join our Discord community.

 ---

-**HackFolio** - Showcase Your Hackathon Journey 🚀
+**DevLabs** - Showcase Your Developer Journey 🚀